 DEADLINE for Artists’ submissions: 28 AUGUST 2015

-FOR: Submissions from visual artists working in the following mediums: painting, sculpture, drawing, print making, photography, mixed media, installation, performance and video.
+Passion for Freedom invites submissions from visual artists working in the following mediums: painting, sculpture, drawing, print making, photography, mixed media, installation and video.

 Artists are asked to respond to the following questions or one of them through their work and a short artist statement discussing their work (online form – one of the sections):